DarthPointer/PayToPlay/Readme.md

 ## Warning

-To keep engine condition untouched on KCT recovery increasing reliability increases resources capacity, but does not increase amount of resources "put" in the engine.
+To keep engine condition untouched on KCT recovery, increasing reliability increases resources capacity, but does not increase amount of resources "put" in the engine automatically.
 Make sure you fill it manually before launching!

 ## Some regards